tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 You arrive at "the club".
 The bouncer asks you, "what's the secret password?".
 You tell him the "secret password".
-Now he knows that you are indeed a member of "the club".
+He now knows you are indeed a member of "the club".
 The bouncer knows this, because you know the "secret password".

 What you *know* is a great way to prove *who* you are.